Luigi Bruins: International career

-Youth teams

-Netherlands U21

 Bruins was part of the Netherlands U21 winning the 2007 UEFA European Under-21 Football Championship.
 Jong Oranje retained its 2006 UEFA European Under-21 Football Championship title in style with a 4–1 win over Serbia U21 in the final.
 Bruins scored the fourth Dutch goal, securing the victory.

 In the summer of 2008, Bruins missed out on a place in the Netherlands Olympic team.
 He was mentioned in the pre-selection, but wasn't part of the final 18.

+Managing career

+Bruins started managing VV Zwaluwen in 2024.